JSRocksHQ/jsrockshq.github.io/README.md

 ```
 This command will create a new markdown file in `/src/posts/[LANG]`.

-- Test
-Run Harmonic to check if your post is ready:
+- Run Harmonic to check if your post is ready
 ```shell
 harmonic run
 ```